Sher Bahadur Deuba: Personal life

-Deuba is married to Arzu Rana Deuba and has a son Jaiveer Singh.
+Deuba is married to Arzu Rana Deuba.
+They have a son, Jaybir Singh Deuba.
 In November 2016, Deuba was conferred an honorary doctorate degree by Jawaharlal Nehru University in India.
-During the 2025 Nepalese Gen Z protests, Deuba and his wife were injured after their house was attacked and set on fire by protesters on 9 September and were rescued by Nepal Army and Armed Police Force.
+During the 2025 Nepalese Gen Z protests, Deuba and his wife were injured after their house was attacked and set on fire by protesters on 9 September and were rescued by Nepal Army and Armed Police Force officers.